 As a territory manager or leader, your job is to enable your sales team to succeed.
 Your strategies ensure that everyone is on the same page and have the knowledge and tools to meet their quotas.

 Assign your sales reps based on your assessment of their skills and match them according to the territory where it would work best.
 If your sales rep already has established relationships in a territory, for example, it would be wise to assign them there.

 SWOT will allow you to assess where your team needs your help.
 For example, what does your organization need?
 Perhaps they need more education in the sales process or better content to give potential clients.

 Are there external resources you can use to reach your goal?
-Which sales reps have the information and experience that you need to reach your goal?
+Which sales reps have the information and experience that you need to achieve your goal?

 These questions can shape your specific strategy to meet the goals you set.

-Territory management is never truly done.
+Territory management is never really done.
 It requires a continual assessment to measure progress.
-This assessment will help you gauge how effective your territory planning is and if it is working for your sales team.
+Regular checks will help you gauge how effective your territory planning is and if it is working for your sales team.